 We have derived a substantial portion of our past revenue from sales to a relatively small number of customers.
 As a result, the loss of any significant customer could materially and adversely affect our financial condition and results of operations.
-Sales to our five largest customers represented approximately 38%, 41% and 51% of our net revenue in 2009, 2010 and 2011, respectively.
-We had one customer in 2009 and 2011 and two customers in 2010 that accounted for 10% or more of our sales.
+Sales to our five largest customers represented approximately 41%, 51% and 61% of our net revenue in 2010, 2011 and 2012, respectively.
+We had one customer in 2011 and 2012 and two customers in 2010 that accounted for 10% or more of our sales.
 The identities of our largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.

 Sales to our customers may be significantly higher if indirect sales are included with direct sales.
-In 2010 and 2011, Samsung Electronics ("Samsung") was our largest customer and accounted for approximately 13% and 28% of our sales, respectively.
+In 2010, 2011 and 2012, Samsung Electronics ("Samsung") was our largest customer and accounted for approximately 13%, 28% and 35% of our sales, respectively.
 In past years, sales to Samsung may have been significantly higher if indirect sales were included with direct sales.
-In 2010 and 2011, we do not believe there were indirect sales to Samsung.
-In 2009, if a material portion of our sales to other customers are included in products of Samsung, our direct plus indirect sales to Samsung may have accounted for between 19% and 20% of our sales.
+In 2010, 2011 and 2012, we do not believe there were indirect sales to Samsung.